-Soft key/key Function

-PAGE Go to previous page

-PAGE Go to next page

-BEGIN Go to beginning of program

-END Go to end of program

-Change the position of the current block on the screen.
-Press this soft key to display additional NC blocks that are programmed before the current block

-No function if the NC program is fully visible on the screen

-Change the position of the current block on the screen.
-Press this soft key to display additional NC blocks that are programmed after the current block

-No function if the NC program is fully visible on the screen

-Move from one block to the next

-- Select individual words in a block

-бото To select a certain block, press the GOTO key, enter the desired block number, and confirm with the ENT key.
+Soft key/key Function Change the position of the current block on the screen.
+Press this soft key to display additional NC blocks that are programmed before the current block No function if the NC program is fully visible on the screen The state of the s Change the position of the current block on the screen.
+Press this soft key to display additional NC blocks that are programmed after the current block No function if the NC program is fully visible on the screen † Move from one block to the next - - Select individual words in a block бото П To select a certain block, press the GOTO key, enter the desired block number, and confirm with the ENT key.
 Or: Press the GOTO key, enter the block number step and jump up or down the number of entered lines by pressing the N LINES soft key

 Soft key/key Function

 CE Set the selected word to zero

 Erase an incorrect number

 Delete the (clearable) error message

-NO ENT Delete the selected word
+NO LENT Delete the selected word

-DEL □ Delete the selected block
+DEL Delete the selected block

 Erase cycles and program sections

 INSERT LAST NC BLOCK Insert the block that you last edited or deleted